mattjackson89/mlops-demo/README.md

 # Make another prediction
 curl -X POST -F "image=@raw-data/images/2176417.png" localhost:80/predict/
 ```

+> Some basic documentation for the API can be found at http://localhost:80/docs

+:tada: you have reached the end of the demo, we have;
+* Pretented to scope a project
+* Looked at some data pipeline principles to support our model training efforts
+* Trained a (terrible) model to predict the number of rings in a compound
+* Tracked model performance using MLFlow
+* Deployed different versions of our model using a simple API

 ## Next Steps
 There are tonnes of things to do!
 In reality this repo is a reflection of a few different ideas so would likely be split and deployed seperatly.
 Some things to take forward include;